DasarathanSampath/thedatatalks.in/src/education/bernoulli-distribution-binomial-trials.md

 = 0.4602 = 46.02%

-A simple R function will return the above value
+A simple R function will return the above value.

 <div class="codeBlocks">